lhumphrey/Recipes/Drinks/CocktailsToTry.md

 3. Strain into an old fashioned cocktail glass with a large ice cube.
 4. Garnish with additional mint sprig if desired.

-## Yellow Bird 43

-__Ingredients__
-- 2 oz white rum
-- 1 oz Licor 43
-- 1 oz orange liqueur (e.g. Cointreau)
-- 1 oz lime juice
-- Lime slice and cocktail cherry for garnish

-__Instructions__

-1. Add rum, Licor 43, orange liqueur, and lime juice to a cocktail shaker with ice, and shake until well-chilled.
-2. Strain into a martini glass or other stemmed cocktail glass.
-3. Garnish with a lime slice and cocktail cherry if desired.

 ## Grapefruit Margarita

 __Ingredients__